 23. Kadriorg Palace

 Kadriorg Palace is one of the most beautiful places to see in Tallinn.
-It was built in 1718 under the orders of the Russian Tsar Peter the Great, who intended it to serve as a summer residence for the royal family.
-It was later named in honor of his wife Catherine.
-Kadriorg is Estonian for âCatherineâs Valleyâ.
+It was built between 1718 and 1725 by order of Peter the Great, the palace was intended as a summer residence for the Russian Tsar and his wife, Catherine I, after whom the estate is named

 Directions